Congregation Adath Israel Brith Sholom

-The Temple - Congregation Adath Israel Brith Sholom is a Reform synagogue located in Louisville, Kentucky.
-Originally the Adath Israel Temple, it adopted its current name following a merger, but is more commonly known by the informal name The Temple.
-Prior to merging, the congregations resided in several buildings, with the Adath Israel Temple's third synagogue listed on the National Register of Historic Places.
+Congregation Adath Israel Brith Sholom is a Reform Jewish congregation and synagogue located at 5101 US Hwy 42, in Louisville, Kentucky, in the United States.

+Originally the Adath Israel Temple, it adopted its current name following a merger, however is more commonly known as The Temple.
+Prior to merging, the congregations resided in several buildings.
+Adath Israel Temple's third synagogue building was listed on the National Register of Historic Places in 1974; and the associated cemetery was listed in 1982.

 History

-The congregation, the oldest in Kentucky, was chartered in 1842 and has occupied six buildings.
+The Adath Israel Congregation ("Congregation of Israel"), the oldest in Kentucky, was chartered in 1842 in the Orthodox tradition and has occupied six buildings.
 It is a founding member of the Union for Reform Judaism.

-Brith Sholom—Louisville's third oldest synagogue—was organized in 1880.
-It was established for those wishing to pray in German, rather than the English used in Adath Israel.
+Brith Sholom ("Covenant of Peace"), Louisville's third oldest synagogue, was organized in 1880.
+It was established in the Conservative tradition for those wishing to pray in German, rather than the English used in Adath Israel.
 It joined the Reform movement in 1920.

 In 1976, Adath Israel merged with Brith Sholom.
 This was motivated by the desire of both groups to improve their physical facilities and to relocate to the eastern part of Jefferson County.
 For a few years after it was organized as Adath Israel Brith Sholom, it held services in the Brith Sholom building.
-In 1980, the congregation was able to move into its new sanctuary on Brownsboro Road.
+In 1980, the congregation moved into its new Modernist sanctuary on Brownsboro Road.

 Adath Israel Temple sites

-First site

-The congregation built a synagogue on Fourth Street in 1849, which a fire destroyed in 1866.
+The congregation's first synagogue was built in 1849 on Fourth Street, which a fire destroyed in 1866.

-Second site

 In 1868, the congregation built a new temple at Broadway and Sixth Street.
 The elaborate domed synagogue was created in an Orientalist style that featured twin towers topped by tall domes and a Torah Ark with a horseshoe arch topped by a similar dome.
 The architect was H. P. Bradshaw.

-Third site
+Adolph S. Moses served as rabbi from 1881 to his death in 1902.
+The building was subsequently repurposed as a Methodist church.

 The congregation's third building was informally known as the "Third Street Synagogue".
 The Greek Revival structure was designed by architects Kenneth McDonald and J.F.
 Sheblessy and dedicated on June 3, 1906.
-The neo-classical building was listed in the National Register of Historic Places in 1975 as a result of the strength and prestige of the architects.
+The building was listed in the National Register of Historic Places in 1974 as a result of the strength and prestige of the architects.
 In 1977, it was sold to the Greater Bethel Temple, an Apostolic Church.